EXPLAINER: Who must follow Biden’s vaccine mandates? | WTOP News

-Millions of health care workers across the U.S. now must be vaccinated against COVID-19 as a result of a mandate from President Joe Biden’s administration.
+A group of states is renewing a challenge to a federal mandate requiring millions of healthcare workers across the U.S. be vaccinated against COVID-19.

-The vaccine requirement for Medicare and Medicaid providers was one of several mandates Biden’s administration imposed upon private-sector employers to try to drive up vaccination rates and slow the spread of the coronavirus.
-Health workers in about half the states must have had their first dose of the vaccine by Thursday, while the rest will have to meet deadlines in February.
+The vaccine requirement for Medicare and Medicaid providers was one of several mandates President Joe Biden’s administration imposed upon private-sector employers to try to drive up vaccination rates and slow the spread of the coronavirus.
+Health workers in about half the states were required to have their first dose of the vaccine by Jan.
+27 while the rest will have to meet deadlines in February.

 Two of Biden’s other high-profile orders are on hold.
-The Supreme Court blocked a rule requiring employers with more than 100 workers to be vaccinated or tested weekly for COVID-19.
+While the U.S. Supreme Court allowed the mandate for health care workers, it blocked a separate rule that would have required employers with more than 100 workers to be vaccinated or tested weekly for COVID-19.
 A lower court also blocked a requirement for employees of federal contractors to be vaccinated.

 Biden’s various vaccine orders were challenged in court by Republican-led states, conservative groups and some businesses.
 The lawsuits argued in part that the mandates exceeded federal executive powers and infringed on states’ rights to regulate public health matters.

-Four-fifths of U.S. residents age 5 and older have received at least one dose of a COVID-19 vaccine.
-But the rapid spread of the omicron variant has caused cases to surge.
+Through early February, 68 percent of the U.S. population age 5 and older was fully vaccinated.

-Following is a rundown of some of Biden’s most sweeping vaccine requirements and the status of the legal fights over them.
+Following is a rundown of the Biden vaccine mandates that affect the private sector and the status of the legal fights over them.

 HEALTH WORKER MANDATE